dilshankarunarathne/ml-notes/README.md

 Hypothesis **h** is a function that maps from input x's to y's.

 The term _hypothesis_ is not actually a great name in this sense.
-But it was used since the early days of machine learning
+But it was used since the early days of machine learning and now we are kind of stuck with it.